What is Customer Effort Score (CES)?

 CES feedback provides insights into the customer experience that traditional completion metrics might not show.
 Two of the examples below likely would have registered as successful transactions, but the open-ended feedback tells a different story.
 Constant CES monitoring enables continuous customer experience improvement across all major touchpoints.

-ONBOARDING CES
+Onboarding CES

 It was easy for me to set up the platform.